 Check Out an Autism Friendly Nature Trail for Your Next Vacation

-Nature trails are an excellent place to get out to connect with nature and explore the environment.
+Nature trails are excellent places to connect with nature and explore the environment.
 Many people can benefit from nature trails located all over the world.
-However, an autistic child, or adult, can benefit from them the most.
-Especially when they have been designed to be autism-friendly.
+However, an autistic child or adult can benefit from them the most, especially when they have been designed to be autism-friendly.
+Check Out an Autism-Friendly Nature Trail for Your Next Vacation!

 Check Out an Autism Friendly Nature Trail for Your Next Vacation